tekrei/FileSplitter/README.md

 # FileSplitter
-A simple file splitter and joiner program developed in _*2006*_ to use personally.
+A simple file splitter and joiner program developed in *2006* to use personally.

+Updated with checksum implementation and uploaded to the GitHub in *2016*